 - Gaps between teeth

 There are many situations where dental bonding works, either as a long-term solution or as a short-term fix while we’re designing a more permanent treatment.
 There are many more situations that we can’t list here–it’d take days to read.

 Dental bonding is a very popular procedure because it offers many attractive benefits, including:

 - Preserves natural tooth

 - Low cost

-Perhaps one of the most attractive benefits of dental bonding is that it can be used for emergency tooth repairs that are completed in one visit.
+Perhaps one of the most attractive benefits of dental bonding, is that it can be used for emergency tooth repairs.
+It is completed in one visit!
 If you chipped a tooth, you can have that tooth restored today.
 Whether you want that chipped tooth repaired just for yourself or because you have a public appearance coming up, dental bonding can be a blessing.

 Dental bonding usually doesn’t require that we remove any of your natural tooth material.
 Your teeth won’t be ground down at all, just roughened a little with a light acid etch to help the bonding hold.

 The results are really attractive, especially when your cosmetic dentist is very skilled with bonding.
 The material can be blended to match your natural tooth color so that no one will even notice it.